danschlz/danschulz.github.io/about.md

 permalink: /about/
 ---

-Sometimes I cringe at beliefs I've held in the past; it's a good reminder that the [end of history](https://en.wikipedia.org/wiki/End-of-history_illusion) is an illusion, and that the world and the people in it will all be much different tomorrow.
+Sometimes I [cringe at beliefs I've held in the past]((https://en.wikipedia.org/wiki/End-of-history_illusion)); it's a good reminder that the world and the people in it will all be much different tomorrow.

 At some point in my life, I gave a lot of thought to these people and their ideas: